Bozhie/transcription_3Dfolding/README.md

 All of this work can be found through vizualizations in the project file notebooks.

+## Development

+### Environment

+For easy installation of scientific packages, we recommend building the environment using [Anaconda](https://docs.anaconda.com/free/anaconda/install/index.html).

+With conda installed, build environment by running:

+`conda env create --file environment.yml`

-## Project Structure
+### Project Structure

-Overall Structure of files and locations.

 Note: this project used [a python project template](https://github.com/rochacbruno/python-project-template/generate), but was not developed intended for distribution.
 As such, some of the template files are left either empty or unchanged from the original template (denoted below).

+Overall Structure of files and locations.

 ```text
 ├── docs                     # [empty] Documentation site (add more .md files here)